 Elevation data sets do not always contain the type of well-defined points that are required for horizontal testing to NSSDA specifications.
 Specific methods for testing and verifying horizontal accuracies of elevation data sets depend on technology used and project design.

 For horizontal accuracy testing of lidar data sets, at least half of the NVA vertical check points should be located at the ends of paint stripes or other point features visible on the lidar intensity image, allowing them to double as horizontal check points.
 The ends of paint stripes on concrete or asphalt surfaces are normally visible on lidar intensity images, as are 90-degree corners of different reflectivity, e.g., a sidewalk corner adjoining a grass surface.
-It is the data provider’s responsibility to establish appropriate methodologies, applicable to the technologies used, to verify that horizontal accuracies meet the stated requirements.
+The data provider has the responsibility to establish appropriate methodologies, applicable to the technologies used, to verify that horizontal accuracies meet the stated requirements.

 The specific testing methodology used should be identified in the metadata.